CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.48xlarge.md

 ```

-If your performance wasn't as good, then rerun the script.
+If your total time was slower then rerun the script.
 The input data may need to be preloaded from the snapshot to get the best performance.
 See instructions below for the 12US1 benchmark.